LionyxML/emacs-kick/README.md

   OR...
 - Just keep using it on TUI, it is all up to you!

-With Emacs-Kick, the goal is to empower you to explore Emacs at your own pace.
+With `Emacs-Kick`, the goal is to empower you to explore Emacs at your own pace.
 The sky's the limit! 🌟

 ## Minimum Requirements